Cuomo: New restrictions on NY restaurants, bars, gatherings amid COVID-19 rise

 "We have always been good at staying ahead of COVID and this is the calibration that we’ve talked about: increase economic activity, watch the positivity rate, positivity rate starts to go up, back off on the economic activity," Cuomo said on a telephone briefing with reporters Wednesday.

 Restaurants can continue to offer curbside pickup after 10 p.m., Cuomo said.
-Private nonessential gatherings had been previously restricted to 50 people.
+Gatherings in private residences previously had been restricted to 50 people.

-The statewide positivity level was 2.93% on Tuesday, the governor said, including the "micro-clusters" facing increased restrictions in areas such as Brooklyn and Rockland County.
-The level had been around 1% for weeks before rising recently.

-Patrons of two Oakdale restaurants — Mannino’s Restaurant and The Village Idiot Irish Pub, both about 500 feet apart on Montauk Highway — may have been exposed to the novel coronavirus, Suffolk health officials said on Wednesday.

 A note to our community: